|Overall Rating||Liked it!|

 Switch: You know it’s not that bad.
 Yes, it is directional and set back but it’s still very doable when you get used to the directional sidecut and different nose/tail shapes.

-Pipe: If you are into directional pipe riding or like a directional board the Custom X will drive very well wall to wall and hold a good edge.
+Pipe: If you are into directional pipe riding or prefer a directional board the Custom X will drive very well wall to wall and hold a good edge.
 It’s not very forgiving but the right rider could love this in the pipe.

 Jibbing- Nope not a jibber.

 Jumps: There is a solid pop when it comes to an Ollie but it requires a little more strength than boards like the Custom.
 If you aren’t really about landing or launching switch you might call this excellent.

 All in all the Custom X will never disappoint the rider that lives to carve and loves camber.
-It’s not quite the one quiver ride it use to be but if you have a good powder board and can afford an expensive quiver this could work.
+It’s not quite the one quiver ride it used to be but if you have a good powder board and can afford an expensive quiver this could work.